 The Only Jewish Girl in the Village

 She remembers observing the Sabbath as a child, sitting around the table with her family, singing Shabbat songs.
 Then the Communists overran Ukraine, and practicing the Jewish faith became forbidden.
-It had been decades since Varvara has seen Shabbat candles or heard Shabbat music.
+It would be decades before Varvara would again see Shabbat candles or hear Shabbat music.

 When the Nazis invaded Ukraine, Varvara’s father and young husband were sent to the frontlines.
 “I was the only Jewish girl in the village,” she remembered, “and now I am the only Jewish woman.”

-Today, 97-year-old Varvara still lives in the same Ukrainian village where she grew up.
+Today, 99-year-old Varvara still lives in the same Ukrainian village where she grew up.
 Still all alone.

 “It sounds familiar, but the Communists wiped everything out,” Varvara said.
 “It was so long ago that I barely remember.”

 But a smile spread across the elderly woman’s face when Yael told her that the food, the love, and the items to worship her Jewish faith all came from Fellowship friends across the globe.

 “You really came from so far to bring me these beautiful things?”
 Varvara asked Yael.

 And now, as Ukraine again faces upheaval and chaos, this Jewish girl left alone because of war, this Jewish woman left alone to a life of poverty, this precious child of God knows that she is not alone, because she has friends on the ground, caring for her basic needs, especially during times of trouble.